Thermodynamic potential for quark-gluon plasma with finite quark masses and chemical potential: Introduction

 \section{Introduction}

-A description of the equation of state (EoS) of compact matter formed in heavy-ion nuclear collisions, supernovae, or neutron stars should include the consequences of a possible phase transition to a quark gluon plasma (QGP).
-For the description of quark matter it is common to begin with a bag model with up to 2-loop corrections \cite{Kapusta78}.
-One can then construct the EoS from a phase-space integral representation over the scattering amplitudes.
+A description of the equation of state (EoS) of matter formed in the early universe, heavy-ion nuclear collisions, supernovae, or neutron stars should include the consequences of a possible phase transition between hadronic matter and quark gluon plasma (QGP).
+For many astrophysical applications the description of quark matter has only been considered in the zero-order bag model (e.g. \cite{Alcock87, Fuller88, Gentile93,Sagert09,Fischer10,Fischer11}).
+However, the 2-loop corrections at the next order are also significant and should be considered in the EoS \cite{Kapusta78}.
+In this approach one can then construct the QGP EoS from a phase-space integral representation over the scattering amplitudes.
+Another approach is to model the QGP in the context of a chiral effective field theory (e.g. \cite{Weise12,Buballa16} and refs. therein).
+Although considerable recent progress has been made in this later approach, here we consider the former bag model approach because it is often employed in astrophysical simulations for its simplicity.

-It is convenient to compute the EoS for the QGP in terms of the grand thermodynamic potential \cite{McLerran86}, $\Omega(T,V,\mu)$.
-Adopting the convention of Landau and Lifshitz \cite{Landau69}, the thermodynamic potential can be defined in terms of the partition function $Z$ as
+In this approach, it is convenient to compute the EoS for the QGP in terms of the grand thermodynamic potential, $\Omega(T,V,\mu)$ \cite{McLerran86}.
+Adopting the convention of Landau and Lifshitz \cite{Landau69}, the thermodynamic potential can be defined in terms of the partition function $Z$ as:

-where in the Feynman path integral formulation the partition function is represented as a functional integral of the exponential of an effective action integrated over all fields.
+where $\beta \equiv 1/kT$ (henceforth we adopt units $k = c = \hbar = 1$).
+In the Feynman path integral formulation, the partition function is represented as a functional integral of the exponential of an effective action integrated over all fields;

-where $C(\beta)$ is a normalization and the integration is performed over periodic boson loops and anti-periodic fermion loops.
+Here, $C(\beta)$ is a normalization and the integration is performed over periodic boson loops and anti-periodic fermion loops.
 In quantum chromodynamics the fields $\phi$ are the fermion, gluon, and ghost fields \cite{Kapusta78}.

-When including up to 2-loop corrections the grand thermodynamic potential takes the form:
+When including up to 2-loop corrections, the grand thermodynamic potential takes the form: